silexlabs/eleventy-plugin-directus/README.md

 > This plugin is a work in progress, we use it in production at [Internet 2000](https://internet2000.net), PRs welcome

-Expose [Directus](https://directus.io) collections as global data in 11ty.
-This will let you access your Directus collections as global data in your 11ty site.
+Expose [Directus](https://directus.io) collections as [global data in 11ty](https://www.11ty.dev/docs/data-global/).
 By default the data will be available in `directus.collections.*`

-This plugin also creates filters to manage assets URLs and translations
+This plugin also creates [filters to manage assets URLs and translations](#filters-and-shortcodes), creates a `directus.collections.all` collection, and will help you [make pages out of Directus collections](#directus-collections-and-11ty-pages).

 ### Use cases